Common Reasons Behind a Parking Citation

 8. Stop Signs and Signals: You can’t park within 30 feet of a stop sign or other traffic signal located at the side of the roadway.
 Parking too close creates a hazard by preventing drivers from clearly seeing the signal.
 Give the appropriate distance and help prevent accidents.
 (6-2-7)

 9. Unattended Vehicles: No car can be left parked unless the engine is stopped and the key is removed.
 Not only is this a safety issue, but a running vehicle that’s left unattended is an open invitation for thieves.
 Just remember, if your car is running, you need to be with it.
 (6-2-7)

 10. Campers/Boats/Trailers: Campers, boats, utility trailers or camping trailers can’t be parked, placed or stored on the public street.
 Remember, if you can’t drive it by itself, don’t park it on the street.
 (6-2-7)

 This is not a comprehensive list of traffic codes and violations.
-For a complete list, refer to City of North Salt Lake Code Title 6-2.
+For a complete list, refer to the City Code.